shadowsnow124/touchpad-reload/README.md

 ## 💡 Problem

-Laptop users often face an issue where their touchpad stops responding after the laptop wakes up from sleep (suspension).
+Laptop often have an issue where their touchpad stops responding after the laptop wakes up from sleep (or suspension).
 This script provides an automated solution to re-enable it.

 ## ✅ Tested Environment